Let's Talk

 4. Is there a way to restrict the scope of what an AI agent can answer?

 The scope of an AI agent can be restricted using system prompts and controlled data access.
-Set roles, grant only necessary permissions, and use fallback responses to handle any unrelated questions.
-This keeps the AI agent compliant with your organizational data policies.
+Set roles, grant necessary permissions, and use fallback responses to handle any unrelated questions to ensure compliance with your data policies.

 5. Can I give my AI agent a unique personality or tone of voice?